null Skip to main content

 Training for Flexion and Extension of the Neck

-Use these exercises to improve neck flexion extension safely:
+Use these exercises to improve neck extension muscles or extension vs flexion neck safely:

 1. Chin-to-chest flexion holds